aserranoh/linefollower/README.md

   used.
 If the segment doesn't have the given input number, the first input is used.
 * `previous`: The previous segment to connect to.
-If it is omitted, the previous one is used.
+If it is omitted, the previous segment in the file is used.
 If a value is given, it must be the index in the track file of the segment to connect to.
 A negative number means the Nth segment before the current one (for example, -1 would be the previous segment in the list).
 * `output`: The output in the previous segment to connect to.
 If it is omitted, the first output is used.